ESMCI/cime/doc/source/misc_tools/unit_testing.rst

 argument, which gives a string that will be printed if the assertion fails.
 If no message is provided, you will be pointed to the file and line number of the failed assertion.

-If you have many tests of the same subroutine, then you'll often find quite a lot of duplication between the tests.
-It's good practice to extract major areas of duplication to their own subroutines in the .pf file, which can be called by your tests.
-This aids the understandability and maintainability of your tests. pFUnit knows which subroutines are tests and which are "helper" routines because of the ``@Test`` directives: You only add a ``@Test`` directive for your tests, not for your helper routines.

 Defining a test class in order to define setUp and tearDown methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~